La Grange LWV Registers 1000+ New Student Voters!

 League of Women Voters of the La Grange Area Sponsors Training Event for New Deputy Voting Registrars

-The League of Women Voters® of the La Grange Area (LWVLGA), along with the La Grange Public Library, sponsored a deputy voter registrar training on August 29, 2018, at the La Grange Public Library.
+The League of Women Voters® of the La Grange Area (LWVLGA), along with the La Grange Public Library, sponsored a deputy voter registrar training at the La Grange Public Library.

 Twenty-seven volunteers were sworn in and can now register any Illinois citizen to vote in the midterm election on November 6th.
 Individuals who serve as deputy registrars play a vital role in the democratic process by registering people to vote, encouraging voter participation and enhancing the electoral process.